 Marina Bay is a great place to enjoy views of the city skyline if you’re looking for a place to take some great photos.

-Plenty of food options can be found around the bay area.
+Plenty of food options can be found around the Bay Area.
 Chinese, Japanese, Western, and other international cuisine restaurants are all available.
 You can also easily find a food court located in

 If you’re looking for things to do in Marina Bay, check out the Marina Bay Sands Casino.
 The casino has everything from table games to slot machines.
 If gambling isn’t your thing, there are plenty of other things to do at the